RickyMarq/Cronos/README.md

 ### Technologies

-The following technologies were used to program this iOS app:
+The following technologies were used to program this WatchOS app:

 * [x] Swift 5
 * [x] WatchOS Native Development